 Here is how to go about criticism:

-- Accept that the criticism you receive from your partner has some basis of reality
+- Accept that the criticism you receive from your partner has some basis in reality

-- Much of the criticism to your partner is because of our own unmet (childhood) needs
+- Much of the criticism of your partner is because of our own unmet (childhood) needs

-- Sometimes we criticize our partner what we lack ourselves
+- Sometimes we criticize our partner for what we lack ourselves

 - Our criticism might come from our lost self and a wish to be more like what we criticize in our partner